 Under Pennsylvania law, a solar alternative energy credit (SAEC) represents proof that 1 megawatt-hour (MWh) of electricity was generated by a qualifying PV facility.
 In many other states the term "solar renewable energy certificate" or "SREC" is used to represent the functional equivalent (i.e., a means of compliance with a solar energy standard) of an SAEC in Pennsylvania.
 Electricity suppliers must purchase SAECs in order to meet their compliance obligations under the law, or pay a Solar Alternative Compliance Payment (SACP) for any shortfalls in SAEC purchases.

 In Pennsylvania the SACP varies from year to year based largely on the market price of SAECs traded during the prior compliance year, thus it is only known after the end of a compliance year.
-The SACP is for a given year is calculated as 200% times the sum of (1) the market value of SAECs of the reporting period and (2) the levelled value of up-front rebates received by sellers of SAECs (see PUC order listed above for a more detailed description).
-For the 2011-2012 compliance year the SACP was $360.79, the largest part of which is attributable to the weighted average SAEC market price of $180.39 per SAEC for the period.
-The average market price for Pennsylvania-sourced credits for the year 2014 has ranged from roughly $13 - $60 per SAEC/SREC as tracked at SRECtrade, with significant variations above and below this average for individual transactions.*
+The SACP is for a given year is calculated as 200% times the sum of (1) the market value of SAECs of the reporting period and (2) the leveled value of up-front rebates received by sellers of SAECs (see PUC order listed above for a more detailed description).
+As of February 17, 2022, the SACP was $76.48, the largest part of which is attributable to the weighted average SAEC market price of $40 per SAEC for the 2021 period.

 Under this system SAECs represent a potentially significant source of revenue for owners of qualifying PV facilities with a value determined by demand in the trading market.
 Eligible generators in Pennsylvania, including on-site generators, retain ownership of SAECs generated by their system until they voluntarily transfer them to another party.
 A generator remains eligible to generate SAECs for as long as the facility remains certified as an eligible generator.
 An SAEC may generally be used for compliance by a utility for the compliance year during which it was generated or the two subsequent compliance years.
 However, SAECs purchased by a utility during a time period for which the utility is under rate caps -- rate caps for some utilities did not expire until January 1, 2011 -- may be used by the utility in the compliance year the rate caps are lifted or in the subsequent compliance year.